 3. Market Growth Rate

-A good marketing analysis report should also contain an estimate of the market’s growth rate.
+A good marketing analysis or competitive analysis report should also contain an estimate of the market’s growth rate.
 This can be helpful in determining if you are already late in getting into the market.
 Or, if you still be setting a trend within the market.
 If you are new in an industry, you may study the growth rates of your prospective competitors.
 This way you can best predict the growth (or lack thereof) of your own products or services.

 4. Market Profitability

 No entrepreneur goes into business without thinking about its profitability.
 That is why a useful marketing analysis should also include a projection of the market’s profitability.
 Note that a market’s profitability is largely affected by consumer’s demands, the supply, any barrier to entry, the competitors, and the availability of other products.
 Keep these things in mind when making your analysis or evaluation report.

 How you intend to distribute your products or services is another important component of a marketing analysis.
 For an effective marketing analysis document, you need to plan and watch out for new distribution means that will allow you to do business more efficiently.
 For example, you may explore drop shipping, network marketing, or direct selling according to your business needs.